MINI. MAX. ADVENTURE.

 And then there's the tech-heavy cockpit.
 Needless to say, more than the standard mod cons included.

-This was also the first time I've driven an automatic gearbox car for more than 10 minutes.
-I very quickly got used to the luxury of letting the car figure out all the gear-changing needed on the various terrain.
+This was also the first time we've driven an automatic gearbox car for more than 10 minutes.
+We very quickly got used to the luxury of letting the car figure out all the gear-changing needed on the various terrain.

 Check out this bee that got in on the action too.
 Clearly wanting me to be friendly to the environment and opt for 'Green Mode'...covering the 'Maximum Go Kart Feel' sport mode option.